 Quote: Max Planck – originator of Quantum Theory

-If you want to make some change in your life – whether it be recovery from traumatic events in the past, or maybe you just want more freedom and joy in your life, then I admire your courage for reaching out.
+If you’re struggling with some aspect of your life – whether it be regaining control over explosive emotions, or maybe life seems overwhelming and you don’t know what to do next, then I admire your courage for reaching out.
 When life is at its toughest it can be strangely difficult to ask for help.

 Here are some issues people have brought to me:

 Bereavement and struggling to adjust to major life events

 Depression, low mood and low self esteem

 I also want to support you to take the next step.
 I work in Exeter on Tuesdays and Wednesdays at the Psychotherapy And Counselling Centre Exeter (P.A.C.) in Barnfield Crescent (EX1 1QT).
 I work in Crediton on Thursdays from a practice room very close to the railway station (EX17 3DD).
 We can set up an initial meeting with a view to working together to make the change that you want.

 In this meeting we can discuss your needs and see if I am the right kind of therapist that you need, and whether you have the necessary time and energy to give to the process.
 I won’t pretend that it isn’t tough or demanding work.
 I believe that it is both these things, but I also believe deeply that it is worth the effort many times over.